cbe453/arc-plato-shell/_episodes/03-files.md

 ## Reading Files

-Let's read the file we just created now.
+Let's try and view the contents of the file we just created now.
 There are a few different ways of doing this, one of which is reading the entire file with `cat`.

 ```